JCSDA/jedi-docs/docs/learning/tutorials/level1/run-jedi.rst

 Here are a few possible activities - we encourage you to come up with your own:

 - change the variable list in one or more of the observations that are assimilated.
-For example, you can remove ``eastward_wind`` and ``northward_wind`` from the aircraft and/or radiosonde observations, leaving only temperature.
+For example, you can remove ``eastward_wind`` and ``northward_wind`` from the aircraft observations, leaving only temperature.
-- remove one of the observation types entirely, such as aircraft or GNSSRO refractivity measurements (*hint: you may wish to review the* `basic yaml syntax <https://learn.getgrav.org/16/advanced/yaml>`_ *to see how components of a particular yaml item are defined*).
+- Remove one of the observation types entirely, such as aircraft or AMSUA radiance measurements (*hint: you may wish to review the* `basic yaml syntax <https://learn.getgrav.org/16/advanced/yaml>`_ *to see how components of a particular yaml item are defined*).
-- change the localization length scales for bump (*hint:* ``rh`` *and* ``rv`` *correspond to horizonal and vertical length scales respectively, in units of meters*)
+- change the localization length scales for bump (*hint:* ``rh`` *and* ``rv`` *correspond to horizonal and vertical length scales respectively, in units of meters and levels*)

 After each change remember to run the ``run.bash`` script again to generate new output.